 Carl Zeiss Jena Tessar 50 mm f/2.8

-The lens is mall and super light.
-It is 4 cm long and has a diameter of 5 cm.
-It is made of metal, which looks like aluminum to me, and weighs only 93 g!
-The diaphragm has 8 blades.
-The f-stops range from 2.8 to 22.
-Minimum focusing distance is 60 cm, and the focus ring needs 270° to turn from closest to infinite focusing distance.
-This makes focusing very precise and easy.
-The front element does not rotate when focusing.
-On a camera with micro four thirds sensor this lens gives an angle of view similar to a 100 mm lens on a full-frame sensor.
+The lens is compact and extremely lightweight, measuring 4 cm in length with a 5 cm diameter.
+Made of metal, likely aluminum, it weighs just 93 g.
+The diaphragm consists of 8 blades, with f-stops ranging from 2.8 to 22.
+The minimum focusing distance is 60 cm, and the focus ring requires a 270° turn to shift from the closest to infinity, allowing for precise and easy focusing.
+Notably, the front element does not rotate when focusing.
+On a micro four-thirds camera, this lens provides an angle of view equivalent to a 100 mm lens on a full-frame sensor.
 Here are a few photos I took with this lens.

 More details about the lens as well as example photos and video can be found here.